jamestn/6502-obfuscation/6502_Obfuscation.md

 # 6502 Obfuscation

 ## Intro
-This document looks at techniques for obfucating 6502 machine code.
+This document looks at techniques for obfuscating 6502 machine code.

 ## Aims of obfuscation

-* Hinder disassembly of the machine code (i.e. conversion into assembley code)
+* Hinder disassembly of the machine code (i.e. conversion into assembly code)
 * Make disassembled code harder to follow and reason about

 ## Why do people obfuscate?